srlinuxeurope/DCFPartnerHackathon/hackathon/activities/srlinux-b-event-handler-backup/README.md

 ## Step 1: creating the backups directory

 As the whole purpose of this exercise is to store the device backups outside of the device filesystem, we first need to create a remote backup location that is reachable from an SR Linux device.
-For example, we can use the VM that runs the lab as a backup (`<your-lab>.srexperts.net`).
+For example, we can use the VM that runs the lab as a backup (`G<x>.dcfpartnerws.info`).

 While logged in to a VM with the standard `nokia` user, create the `~/backups` directory.